Finbuckle/Finbuckle.Website/docs/v6.13.1/EFCore.md

 }
 ```

-If relying on the `ConnectionString` property of the `TenantInfo` then the db context will need to configures itself in its `OnConfiguring` method using its inherited `ConnectionString` property:
+If relying on the `ConnectionString` property of the `TenantInfo` then the db context will need to configure itself in its `OnConfiguring` method using its inherited `ConnectionString` property:

 ```csharp
 public class BloggingDbContext : MultiTenantDbContext